Majestic Wat Phra Kaew – The Sacred Temple of the Emerald Buddha

 Some Notes When Visiting Wat Phra Kaew

-• Dress appropriately: When visiting the Jade Buddha Temple in Thailand, visitors need to wear modest clothing to show respect for the sacred place.
+• Dress appropriately: When visiting the Jade Buddha Temple, visitors need to wear modest clothing to show respect for the sacred place.
 Specifically, men need to wear long pants and shirts, women need to dress modestly (long skirts, long pants), visitors do not wear shoes inside the main hall of the temple.
 Or you can rent clothes at places around the temple at reasonable prices.

 • Take pictures: Some places in the temple do not allow taking pictures, so visitors to the temple need to pay attention to the signs to avoid violating the regulations and being fined.